 Employee scheduling software excels at making the scheduling process more efficient to manage.
 It can also help ensure compliance with the myriad rules and regulations that impact shift-based workplaces.
 Most software is cloud based and sold as a yearly or monthly subscription service.
 Consider the following capabilities when making your selection:

 Creating a staff or volunteer schedule is an obvious component of festival and conference event management.
-However, the event staffing process involves a great deal more than just scheduling, and extends across four stages:
+However, the event staffing process involves a great deal more than just scheduling, and extends across four steps:

 Recruitment & Onboarding